IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 The YAML description above contains two groups: **hypervisors** and **routers**.
 Within the hypervisors group, `hypervisor_name` is currently the only member present with the necessary SSH network connection parameters.

 The routers group comprises two members, namely **rXXX** and **rYYY**.
-At this stage, we do not know much except for the fact that we are going to instantiate two virtual routers.
+At this stage, you do not know much except for the fact that you are going to instantiate two virtual routers.

 The SSH network connection parameters for all virtual routers will be provided after they are started and the dynamic inventory Python script is executed.